LaurenceM2015/myPortfolio/README.txt

 1: box one with profile image, With socials skills icon, and box two a simple text paragraph with skills svg icon to the bottom.
 And a Call Action button at the end.

+// CONTACT ME SECTION
+1: Contact section has a background linear-gradient, from the to right bottom,
+2: The contact form box has a bkg image, with a linear-gradient.
+3: With an animated input-placeholder pseudo-element